Debugging Code in the Python Shell

 Whenever code is being debugged from a shell prompt, Stop Debugging and Start/Continue in the Debug menu, and their keyboard and toolbar equivalents, will return to the prompt in the shell.
 Both will continue executing code to complete the invocation from the prompt but Stop Debugging will do so with debug temporarily disabled.
 The fact that code is not preemptively interrupted is a limitation stemming from the way Python is implemented.
 In cases where this is a problem, the Python Shell can be restarted instead.

-To interact recursively with code debugged from the Python Shell, use the Debug Probe or turn on Enabled Recursive Prompt in the Options menu.
+In Wing Pro, to interact recursively with code debugged from the Python Shell, use the Debug Probe or turn on Enabled Recursive Prompt in the Options menu.
 The latter presents a new prompt in the Python Shell whenever the debugger is paused or at a breakpoint, even if that shell is already in the process of executing code.

 Debugging Threaded Code